 - Unlock: Android devices are unlocked by sliding your finger up and iOS devices are unlocked by sliding your finger to the right.

-Each of these OS has its own interaction and style logic, which is strongly influenced by the two big companies which have respectively created them.
-It’s therefore advisable to have expert app designers in one or both operating systems to advise us in our project.
+Each of these OS has its own interaction and style, which is strongly influenced by the two big companies that respectively created them.
+It’s therefore advisable to have expert app designers in one or both operating systems to advise us on our project.
 Only then can we create genuinely fine native apps.

 App Store Optimization

-Monetisation and return on investment
+Monetisation and ROI

-The return on investment is generally not the same for an Android app than for an iOS app.
+The return on investment is generally not the same for an Android app as for an iOS app.
 Focusing on the revenue source (the way of monetising the app itself), we can notice that iOS apps are more likely to charge users for downloading them and for in-app purchases.
 Android applications are usually free to download and get monetised through ads embedded in them.